vaishnavinkm/jbbmo-Introduction-to-Git-and-GitHub/README.md

 ```

 2023 XYZ, Inc.
-#Here changed the footer 2022 XYZ, Inc. to 2023 XYZ, Inc.
+#Here Changed the Footer to 2023 XYZ, Inc.